eegdash.api#

 Parameters:

-Add a single record to the MongoDB collection.
+Find a single record matching the query.

 Parameters: